 Spring’s overlong introduction gave way to Summer, which dazzled us until it bothered us, then conceded to Fall.
 Fall no longer met our expectations and aged out of relevance, which brought us to a regularly scheduled Winter.
 And while our next two quarterlies outperformed the previous three, they did so by margins that piqued concern among the higher powers.
 For the possibility followed us that the year-end quarterly might only beat the previous two, and invisible daggers of dread hung over us throughout our monthly Projection Review.

-By that time, I’d been upserted into the forefront of a parallel department, and while the modest respect of the new role soothed me, the pressures, while motivational, added a dimension of stress to my routine.
+By that time, I’d been upserted into the forefront of a parallel department.
+The modest respect of the new role pleased me, but the pressures added a dimension of stress to my routine.

 Lucy invoked my name like a conundrum.